nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Scoping defines the relationship between different groups.
 For example, a subgroup can be contained within another group, similar to how a folder on your desktop can be contained within another folder.

-There may also be many subgroups under a group, similar to how there may be many subfolders under a folder.
+There may also be many subgroups under a group, similar to how there may be many sub folders under a folder.

 Adding to the analogy, your contacts can be thought of as files on your desktop.
 Contacts can thus be added to a group or a subgroup, similar to how files can be added into folders.